Clubs-Council-IIITH/interfaces/README.md

 This microservice is built using **FastAPI**, **Strawberry (GraphQL)**, and **MongoDB**.
-It serves as a subgraph for managing **some useful interfaces**, providing queries and mutations to handle things like mailing and file upload.
+It serves as a subgraph for managing **some useful interfaces (specifically linking to external services)**, providing queries and mutations to handle things like mailing and file upload.

 ## Features